British MPs pick among 10 hopefuls to be next PM

 Ten politicians have passed the first hurdle to be Britain's next prime minister, with Brexit and threats of "no deal" dominating the race.

-The contest is being led by former foreign minister Boris Johnson, followed by the current foreign secretary Jeremy Hunt, and the party's former parliamentary leader Andrea Leadsom, according to Ladbrokes, a British gambling firm.
+The contest is being led by former foreign minister Boris Johnson, followed by the now foreign secretary Jeremy Hunt, and the Conservative party's former parliamentary leader Andrea Leadsom, according to Ladbrokes, a British gambling firm.

 Join EUobserver today